 This project was administered by the Nevada Fire Board and funded by the Bureau of Land Management with support from other agencies.
 Data and recommendations developed for this project are advisory in nature and are NOT intended to replace specific site assessments.
-The ephemeral nature of the vegetation types may affect the fuel types present within each individual county in Nevada.
+At any given time the ephemeral nature of the vegetation may affect fuel condition present within each individual county in Nevada.
 Wildland Fire Associates and its agents assume no liability in the event a catastrophic wildland fire damages or destroys public or private property.